A part of Crushing Krisis’s Crushing Comics. Last updated April 2017.

 Avengers: The Children’s Crusade #1-12

 Why?
+This story is slightly on the sidelines of Avengers, but it reintroduces Scarlet Witch into the mix, which leads directly into Avengers vs. X-Men.
 Skip the finale four pages of #12, which detail story occurring after Fear Itself.

 New Avengers Annual 1 and Avengers Annual 1 weren’t reprinted until later, but they fit here.